-As pharmaceutical marketers, we’ve inundated our audience with so many messages in the past two decades that they’re beginning to put up barriers and trying to shut out all the ‘noise, noise, NOISE!’
-In 2008, 80% of physicians were considered accessible to pharmaceutical sales representatives, seeing at least 70% of reps that contacted them.
+As pharmaceutical marketers, we’ve inundated our audience with messages in the past two decades.
+As a result, HCPs are putting up barriers and trying to shut out all the ‘noise, noise, NOISE!’.
+In 2008, 80% of HCPs were considered accessible to pharmaceutical sales representatives, seeing at least 70% of reps that contacted them.
 By mid-2017, pharma sales rep access was down to 46%1.
-In fact, one 2016 study found that physicians typically experience about one sales representative request per working hour2.
+In fact, one 2016 study found that HCPs typically experience about one sales representative request per working hour2.
 Pharmaceutical companies are doing a lot of talking when listening is the key to building productive relationships.
 And, here, digital marketing’s ability to generate dialogue in an on-demand fashion can serve as a life-line.
-It is time to recognize that noise doesn’t sell products – communication does – and digital marketing is a key that should be used to open doors that have been locked in recent years.
+Noise doesn’t sell products—communication does—and multi-channel non-personal promotion is a key that should be used to open doors that have been locked in recent years.

-One-Way NPP is a Thing of the Past
+One-Way Non-Personal Promotion is a Thing of the Past

-However, the recent increases in digital tactics in pharmaceutical media plans may not be enough: in his 2017 study summary, Malcolm Sturgis of ZS Associates notes that pharma marketers would do well to identify the individual needs and preferences of doctors and to deliver tailored marketing messages.
-Ideally these messages should address a physician’s individual needs – from the information they require, to their preferred method of contact, and everything in between.
+However, the recent increases in digital tactics in pharmaceutical media plans may not be enough.
+In his 2017 study summary, Malcolm Sturgis of ZS Associates notes that pharma marketers would do well to identify the individual needs and preferences of doctors and to deliver tailored marketing messages.
+Ideally these messages should address an HCP’s individual needs.

 Different times require different tactics.